eheperson/django-docker/readme.md

     docker-compose -f docker-compose.yml down -v
     docker-compose -f docker-compose.yml up -d --build
     docker-compose -f docker-compose.yml exec web python manage.py migrate --noinput

+### Static files for production side

+For production, add a volume to the web and nginx services in docker-compose.prod.yml so that each container will share a directory named "staticfiles":

+    old docker-compose.prod.yml renamed as docker-compose.prod.beforestaticprod.yml

+We need to also create the "/home/app/web/staticfiles" folder in Dockerfile.prod: add following files to app/Dockerfile.prod the app/Dockerfile.prod renamed as app/Dockerfile.beforestatic.prod

+    #just a new line added  below "# create the appropriate directories" :

+    RUN mkdir $APP_HOME/staticfiles

+Why is this necessary?

+Docker Compose normally mounts named volumes as root.
+And since we're using a non-root user, we'll get a permission denied error when the collectstatic command is run if the directory does not already exist

+To get around this, you can either:

+Create the folder in the Dockerfile (source)
+Change the permissions of the directory after it's mounted (source) We used the former.

+Next, update the Nginx configuration to route static file requests to the "staticfiles" folder:

+    # the nginx.conf file before this step renamed as nginx.conf.old

+Spin down the development containers:

+    docker-compose down -v

+Now let's test :

+    docker-compose -f docker-compose.prod.yml up -d --build
+    docker-compose -f docker-compose.prod.yml exec web python manage.py migrate --noinput docker-compose -f docker-compose.prod.yml exec web python manage.py collectstatic --no-input --clear

+Again, requests to http://localhost:1337/static/* will be served from the "staticfiles" directory.

+Navigate to http://localhost:1337/admin and ensure the static assets load correctly.

+You can also verify in the logs

+     via docker-compose -f docker-compose.prod.yml logs -f

+that requests to the static files are served up successfully via Nginx:

+Bring the containers once done:

+    docker-compose -f docker-compose.prod.yml down -v